SautiKit

 Next steps

-• Voice actions concept: the full <Stream> attribute table and the action-response loop.
+• Voice actions concept: the full <Stream> attribute table for the build-your-own path.